israelavendanojr/workout-generator/README.md

-A full-stack web app that generates personalized weekly workout routines based on user preferences, with features to save, update, and delete plans through user logins.
+myLiftPlan
+At the start of the year, I noticed many of my friends wanted to start going to the gym as part of their New Year’s resolutions, but without a clear plan, it was hard for them to get started and stay consistent.
+So, this spring break, I decided to build something to help solve this: myLiftPlan — a full-stack web application that generates personalized weekly workout routines based on user preferences.

+Key Features:
+Users can create a workout plan without an account.

+Logging in allows users to save, update, and delete their workout plans, making it easier to stay on track with their fitness goals.

 Tech Stack:

-Frontend: HTML, CSS, JavaScript, Bootstrap
+Frontend: HTML, CSS, Bootstrap

-Backend: Python/Flask
+Backend: Python/Flask for workout plan generation and user session management

-Database: PostgreSQL, SQLAlchemy
+Database: PostgreSQL with SQLAlchemy to manage user data and workout plans

+I hope it becomes a solid starting point for many on their fitness journeys!

+Check it out here 👉 myliftplan.com